luccaromaniello/cometa-code-challenge/README.md

 ## 🧞 Commands

 All commands should be run from the root of the project in a terminal.
-I'm using `Bun, but you can also use any JavaScript runtime like npm, Yarn, etc.
+I'm using `Bun`, but you can also use any JavaScript runtime like npm, Yarn, etc.

 | Command                   | Action                                           |
 | :------------------------ | :----------------------------------------------- |